Cobra Insurance Explained

 Qualifying Beneficiaries

-Individuals and the family would have to meet the qualified beneficiary test.
-This means that person must be eligible for health coverage the day before the qualifying event.
-Qualifying beneficiaries are the former employee, a spouse or dependent children.
+Individuals and families would have to meet the qualified beneficiary test.
+This means that a person must be eligible for health coverage the day before the qualifying event.
+Qualifying beneficiaries are the former employee, a spouse, or dependent children.
 Other people, such as agents, directors or independent contractors, may be qualified beneficiaries under COBRA insurance.

 Qualifying Events